 See the full list of contenders and read more here.

-Proposes Pile of Stacked Concrete Blocks for Police Station in the
+BIG Proposes Pile of Stacked Concrete Blocks for Police Station in the Bronx

 Bjarke Ingels Group has revealed plans for a New York police station to be constructed in the Melrose neighborhood of the Bronx.
 The 40th precinct station is intended to serve the various needs of the NYPD, while strengthening the district’s commitment to community policing.The structure appears as a stack of large bricks, a design which references the rusticated bases of early New York police stations.
 Each individual volume contains a specific element of the internal program, and is topped with a green roof.

 Melrose Police Station.
 Image © Bjarke Ingels Group

 Internally, the building includes amenities that encourage dialogue with the community, while providing dedicated space for police officers to both train and unwind.
 A first of its kind multipurpose space forms a community room with its own street level entrance, containing information kiosks and areas to host classes or events.

 Snøhetta Unveils Design of the New Temple University Library in Philadelphia

 Snøhetta has revealed plans for a sculptural, stone-clad library to be situated at the heart of Temple University‘s Philadelphia campus.
 Designed in collaboration with Stantec, the building will contain a variety of study areas, resource centers, public spaces, and an event hall, all housed under one roof.

 The library references the historic academies of Greek antiquity, where a greater emphasis was placed on social spaces for exchanging ideas.
 According to the design team, the building challenges the traditional typology of the research library solely as a repository for books and archives, and instead provides a diversity of spaces that will spark chance encounters, enable collaboration, and encourage knowledge-sharing among its users.